openservicemesh/osm-docs/content/docs/guides/traffic_management/rate_limiting.md

 The following attributes nested under `spec.rateLimit.local.tcp` define the rate limiting attributes for TCP connections:

-- `Connections`: The number of connections allowed per unit of time before rate limiting occurs on all backends belonging to the upstream host specified via the `spec.host` field in the `UpstreamTrafficSetting` configuration.
+- `connections`: The number of connections allowed per unit of time before rate limiting occurs on all backends belonging to the upstream host specified via the `spec.host` field in the `UpstreamTrafficSetting` configuration.
 This setting can be configured using the `connections` field and is applicable to both TCP and HTTP traffic.

-- `Unit`: The period of time within which connections over the limit will be rate limited.
+- `unit`: The period of time within which connections over the limit will be rate limited.
 Valid values are `second`, `minute` and `hour`.

-- `Burst`: The number of connections above the baseline rate that are allowed in a short period of time.
+- `burst`: The number of connections above the baseline rate that are allowed in a short period of time.

 Refer to the [TCP local rate limiting API](/docs/api_reference/policy/v1alpha1/#policy.openservicemesh.io/v1alpha1.TCPLocalRateLimitSpec) for additional information regarding API usage.